litmanowicziv/ontoAlign/README.md

 ## Install

-The code in this repo is written in `Python v3.8.5` and uses `poetry` as dependency management tool.
+The code in this repo is written in `Python v3.8.5` and uses a requirements file for virtual environment.

-1. Create the basic `conda` environment: `conda env create -f environment.yml`
-2. Install python dependencies: `poetry install`
+`pip install -r requirements.txt`

 ## Code Structure Overview